rweigel/stats/notes.md

 <details><summary></summary>
 The number of ways you can pick the team is $3\cdot 2$: $AB$, $AC$, $BA$, $BC$, $CA$, and $CB$.

-This is not the list possible teams because $AB$ is the same as $BA$ (That is, order is not important.).
+This is not the list of possible teams because $AB$ is the same as $BA$ (That is, order is not important.).
 The list of possible teams is $3$, by inspection.
 </details>

 ### Permutation